DamnWidget/anaconda/README.md

 **Note**: This status is not permanent so you have to do it every time that you open the file.

+#### Disabling specific PyFlakes errors

+You can disable specific PyFlakes errors (unused import module for example) uncommenting it in the ``pyflakes_explicit_ignore`` list in the configuration file or adding this list to your project configuration and adding there the type of warnings/errors that you want to disable.

 #### Showing linting error list

 You can show a quick panel with all the errors in the file you are currently editing usign the command palette or the contextual menu.